 |Flat Pedals are definitely the most common options, and likely the type that your mountain bike came with.
 They require a little more control over your body position, but allow you to perform tricks where you’re intentionally removing your feet from your pedals.
 Flat pedals are a top choice for hobbyists and freestylers, and generally have no learning curve.|

 Shimano Pd-Mx80 Platform Mountain Bike Pedals

 If you’re upgrading from stock, these would be our first choice for flat pedals.
 They offer the best balance between price, comfort, and customizability, making them a great starting point.

 As soon as we started working on our guide, we knew that these popular pedals would be at the top of our flat pedal list.
-They may be new to the market, but the pd-Mx80s are simply the latest update to Shimano’s popular Saint series.
+They may be relatively new to the market, but the pd-Mx80s are simply the latest update to Shimano’s popular Saint series.